HappySeaFox/sail/README.md

 - Reading images from file and memory
 - Writing images to file and memory
 - I/O abstraction for technical divers
-- Reading operations are always able to output pixels in the `SOURCE`, `BPP24-RGB` and `BPP32-RGBA` formats.
+- Reading operations are always able to output pixels in the `BPP24-RGB` and `BPP32-RGBA` formats.
   Some image format plugins may output even more
-- Reading operations are always able to output pixels in the `SOURCE` pixel format for those who want to kick the hell out of images manually.
+- Most image format plugins are able to output the `SOURCE` pixel format for those who want to kick the hell out of images manually.
 For example, one may want to work with `CMYK` pixels in a print image
 - Read and write ICC profiles
 - Read and write meta information like JPEG comments
 - Easily extensible with new image formats for those who want to implement a specific codec for his/her needs